-- (1) Subject to the following provisions of this Article, a child who is being looked after by the Minister may not be placed, and, if placed, may not be kept, in accommodation provided for the purpose of restricting liberty ("secure accommodation") unless it appears - (a) that - (i) the child has a history of absconding and is likely to abscond from any other description of accommodation, and - (ii) if the child absconds, he or she is likely to suffer significant harm; or - (b) that if the child is kept in any other description of accommodation he or she is likely to injure himself or herself or other persons. - (2) The Minister may by Order - (a) specify a maximum period -
+- (A1) Nothing in this Article applies to a child or young person described in Article 1A(c).18 - (1) Subject to the following provisions of this Article, a child who is being looked after by the Minister may not be placed, and, if placed, may not be kept, in secure accommodation unless it appears - (a) that - - (i) the child has a history of absconding and is likely to abscond from any other description of accommodation, and - (ii) if the child absconds, he or she is likely to suffer significant harm; or - (b) that if the child is kept in any other description of accommodation he or she is likely to injure himself or herself or other persons.
+19 - (1A) A young person within the meaning of the Criminal Justice (Young Offenders) (Jersey) Law 2014, who having been sentenced to youth detention or remanded in custody is required to be detained in secure accommodation shall be treated for the purposes of this Law as a child who is being looked after by the Minister.20

-- (i) beyond which a child may not be kept in secure accommodation without the authority of the court, and - (ii) for which the court may authorize a child to be kept in secure accommodation; - (b) empower the court from time to time to authorize a child to be kept in secure accommodation for such further period as the Order may specify; and - (c) provide that applications to the court under this Article shall be made only by the Minister. - (3) The court hearing an application under this Article shall decide whether the necessary criteria for keeping a child in secure accommodation are satisfied and if so it shall make an order - (a) authorizing the child to be so kept; and - (b) specifying the maximum period for which the child may be so kept. - (4) On any adjournment of the hearing of an application under this Article the court may make an interim order permitting the child to be kept in secure accommodation during the period of the adjournment. - (5) The court shall not exercise the powers conferred by this Article in respect of a child who is not legally represented unless, having been informed of his or her right to apply for legal aid and having had the opportunity to do so, the child refused or failed to apply. - (6) The Minister may by Order provide that - (a) this Article shall or shall not apply to any description of children specified in the Order; - (b) this Article shall have effect in relation to children of a description specified in the Order subject to such modifications as may be so specified; - (c) such other provisions as may be so specified shall have effect for the purpose of determining whether a child of a description specified in the Order may be placed or kept in secure accommodation. - (7) The giving of an authorization under this Article shall not prejudice any power of the court to give directions relating to the child to whom the authorization relates. - (8) This Article is subject to Article 17(8).
+- (1B) Where paragraph (1A) applies the conditions in paragraph (1) and the remaining paragraphs of this Article do not apply.21 - (2) The Minister may by Order - (a) specify a maximum period - (i) beyond which a child may not be kept in secure accommodation without the authority of the court, and - (ii) for which the court may authorize a child to be kept in secure accommodation; - (b) empower the court from time to time to authorize a child to be kept in secure accommodation for such further period as the Order may specify; and - (c) provide that applications to the court under this Article shall be made only by the Minister. - (3) The court hearing an application under this Article shall decide whether the necessary criteria for keeping a child in secure accommodation are satisfied and if so it shall make an order - (a) authorizing the child to be so kept; and - (b) specifying the maximum period for which the child may be so kept. - (4) On any adjournment of the hearing of an application under this Article the court may make an interim order permitting the child to be kept in secure accommodation during the period of the adjournment. - (5) The court shall not exercise the powers conferred by this Article in respect of a child who is not legally represented unless, having been informed of his or her right to apply for legal aid and having had the opportunity to do so, the child refused or failed to apply. - (6) The Minister may by Order provide that - (a) this Article shall or shall not apply to any description of children specified in the Order: - (b) this Article shall have effect in relation to children of a description specified in the Order subject to such modifications as may be so specified; - (c) such other provisions as may be so specified shall have effect for the purpose of determining whether a child of a description specified in the Order may be placed or kept in secure accommodation. - (7) The giving of an authorization under this Article shall not prejudice any power of the court to give directions relating to the child to whom the authorization relates. - (8) This Article is subject to Article 17(8).